NX Filtration Lauded by Frost & Sullivan for Its Industry-leading, Sustainable Nanofiltration Solutions

 Its highly effective and resilient solutions allow users to manage the selectivity properties of the membranes at a nanoscale

 LONDON, Aug.
-25, 2021 /CNW/ -- Based on its recent analysis of the global water and wastewater treatment membrane market, Frost & Sullivan recognizes Netherlands-based NX Filtration with the 2021 Global New Product Innovation Award for its unique hollow fiber direct nanofiltration (dNF) product portfolio.
+26, 2021 /PRNewswire/ -- Based on its recent analysis of the global water and wastewater treatment membrane market, Frost & Sullivan recognizes Netherlands-based NX Filtration with the 2021 Global New Product Innovation Award for its unique hollow fiber direct nanofiltration (dNF) product portfolio.
 NX Filtration use modified polyethersulfone made of non-toxic, fluor-free plastics; its dNF membrane offers matchless sustainability, cost-efficiency, and reliability.

 "At the core of the company's dNF product portfolio are the dNF40 and dNF80, which are hollow fiber NF membranes.
 NX Filtration's polyethersulfone ensures high chemical and thermal stability and allows the production of a small pore size that can narrowly distribute throughout the membrane," said Paul Hudson, Industry Analyst for Frost & Sullivan.
 "NX Filtration utilizes a layer-by-layer technology to produce these innovative membrane solutions, ensuring precise control for selecting membrane properties at the nanoscale, depending on the selected polyelectrolyte multilayer."